 Please check directly with other banks for more information about their cheque-free dates and how this may impact you.

-After 27 August, ASB will not issue or process any ASB cheques.
-ASB bank cheques issued before this date will be honoured, subject to the usual requirements.
+ASB will not issue or process any ASB cheques.
+ASB Bank Cheques issued before 28 May 2021 will be honoured, subject to the usual requirements.

 What happens if I need to write an ASB cheque after 27 August 2021?